What’s Involved |

 - Calls and conducts design meetings.

-- Works with the executive editor, photo editor and writing editor to develop design of templates and spreads.
+- Works with the executive editor, photo editor and writing editor to develop design of templates and spreads for the magazine.

 - Designs ads for magazine and/or website